Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Results and Discussion

 \subsection{Single Galaxy Gas Kinematics}

 The most-massive galaxies at $z = 2.12$ in the SB simulations are plotted in Fig.~\ref{fig-XYplane-Pos-Vel-rho-ZC}.
 The smaller boxsize is used here again for ease of visualization (like in \S\ref{sec-res-OutVel}), to clearly distinguish the outflowing gas in the plot of a massive galaxy within the box volume.
 Each of the 4 rows shows a unique gas property, the different wind model runs are labelled in the top-left corner of the 1st, 3rd and 4th rows.
 The maximum gas density location is at the center, and the panels show the projection of gas kinematics in the $[x - y]$ plane of a surrounding $(200 h^{-1}$ kpc$)^3$ volume.
 The total halo mass (DM + gas + stars) of the galaxies are in the range $M_{\rm halo} = (1.4 - 1.9) \times 10^{11} M_{\odot}$.
 One can see the formation of a galaxy disk in runs NWt, RVWat and RVWbt of varying sizes, whereas in CWt the galaxy looks irregularly shaped in the projected plane.
+The galaxy disk in model RVWat is the largest in size, followed by NWt and then RVWbt.
+The disks in NWt and RVWbt are quite similar, with RVWbt producing a thicker disk.